hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 myArray[2]; // ?
 ```

-33. Can you add properties to array? why?
+33. ### Can you add properties to array? why?
+    Arrays are objects, so even though each index is a positive integer, you can also add properties onto the array
 34. Adding named properties does change reported length of array?
 35. Could you use an array as a plain key/value object? is it good idea? why?
 36. If you try to add a property to an array but the property name looks like a number, what will happen?